imb/fctx/doc/usr/source/custom_logger.rst

 will define a list of custom loggers to install.
 You can override the standard logger here by defining a "standard" field.
-The last step is to install our definition with FCTX via the :cfunc:`fctlog_install` call.
-In our example, we will override the :cfunc:`FCT_BGN` and :cfunc:`FCT_END` macros with our own custom macro, as in,
+The last step is to install our definition with FCTX via the :c:func:`fctlog_install` call.
+In our example, we will override the :c:func:`FCT_BGN` and :c:func:`FCT_END` macros with our own custom macro, as in,

 .. code-block:: c